muhammadsouman7/SoundCatch/README.md

 **SoundCatch: Catch the sound you love, anytime.**

-SoundCatch is a simple, elegant web application that lets you download the audio of your favorite songs by simply typing in the song's name.
+SoundCatch: Catch the sound you love, anytime.
+SoundCatch is a simple and elegant web application that lets you download any available audio from YouTube by simply typing in a keyword.
+It can be used to download: to download Quran Surahs, Tafseer lectures, Naats, Nasheeds, Music or any other type of audio available on YouTube.

-This project was born out of a simple idea: to make it easier for people to download the songs they love without having to navigate complex websites or deal with annoying ads.
-SoundCatch is designed to be fast, straightforward, and user-friendly, bringing your favorite tunes directly to you.
+This project was born out of a simple idea: to make it easier for people to access their desired audios without navigating complex websites or dealing with annoying ads.
+SoundCatch is designed to be fast, straightforward, and user-friendly.

 **Features**